 Here you will find the daily updated figures on the virus development in Sardinia.
 The website is in Italian language but here is a short explanation:

-- the orange number "Contagiati Sardegna" in the upper third of the page indicates the total number of persons who have tested positive for the virus since the outbreak of the pandemic in Sardinia
+- the number "Contagiati" in the orange box indicates the total number of persons who have tested positive for the virus since the outbreak of the pandemic in Sardinia, the second value with the "+" sign is the increase in the last 24 hours

-- the red number "Morti Sardegna" indicates the total number of persons who have died in connection with the Coranavirus in Sardinia since the beginning of the pandemic
+- the number "Morti" in the red box indicates the total number of persons who have died in connection with the Corana virus in Sardinia since the beginning of the pandemic, the second value with the "+" sign is the increase in the last 24 hours

 In the lower part of the page you will also find graphical presentations of the virus development in Sardinia.
 Thanks to the retention of the colour differences, it is easy to understand even if you do not speak Italian.

 Just to give a clear idea of these figures: Sardinia has about 1.6 million inhabitants.
-In terms of population, Sardinia is thus roughly comparable with the federal state of Hamburg or the canton of Zurich.
+In terms of population, Sardinia is thus roughly comparable with Hamburg or the canton of Zurich.

 Restrictions and requirements in Sardinia